small-tech/nodekit/README.md

 mkdir hello-world
 cd hello-world
 echo '<h1>Hello, world!</h1>' > index.html
-nodekit
+nodekit --static
 ```

 Now hit _https://localhost` and you should see your new site.

-Yes, NodeKit will happily serve any HTML and static content just like any other good web server should.
-You can start playing with it as simply as you like and it is designed, like HTML itself (as you can see in the above example), to be as forgiving as possible.
+Yes, NodeKit will happily serve any HTML and static content just like any other good web server should if you start it using the `--static` option.

 But you can do that with any web server… Let’s do something that no other web server can do now, shall we?